fizzle77/JAFDTC/doc/Common_Elements.md

 *Version 1.0.0-B.31 of 5-May-24*

-Though systems differ from airframe to airframe, based on the preculariites of the airframe, there are many concepts and tasks in the JAFDTC user interface that share general similarities across airframes even where the specifics differ.
-This section discusses some of thes common tasks and user interface abstractions.
+Though systems differ from airframe to airframe, based on the preculariites of the airframe, there are many concepts, layouts, and tasks in the JAFDTC user interface that share general similarities across airframes even where the specifics differ.
+This section discusses these common areas.

 > As usual, consult the
 > [airframe-specific documentation](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#jafdtc-users-guide)